JarrodAMcEvers/sensi_thermostat_websocket/README.md

 You will also need a Client ID and secret for the OAuth process.
 Please refer to the [Clients](#Clients) table for valid Client ID and secret combinations.

 ## The Docker Way
-If you want to run it in a docker container, run `make up`.
+If you want to run it in a docker container, run `make up` or `make run`.
 This requires that you have a file named `env` in the root directory of this project.
 This allows you to pass in your config to the container.
 The file should look like this:
 ```
 CLIENT_ID=client